jmanuel1/personal-website/_drafts/revisiting-just-basic.md

 ![Just BASIC upon first start up, with links to a tutorial and other resources](/assets/revisiting-just-basic/just-basic-start.png)

 The UI looks very recognizable.
-Clicking on "Tutorial" takes me to a local web page, which used to be a [Windows .hlp file](https://support.microsoft.com/en-us/topic/error-opening-help-in-windows-based-programs-feature-not-included-or-help-not-supported-3c841463-d67c-6062-0ee7-1a149da3973b).
+Clicking on "Tutorial," which is a separate document from "Help," takes me to a local web page that used to be a [Windows .hlp file](https://support.microsoft.com/en-us/topic/error-opening-help-in-windows-based-programs-feature-not-included-or-help-not-supported-3c841463-d67c-6062-0ee7-1a149da3973b).
 The Windows Help format (WinHlp32) is a way of packaging documentation for Windows programs that isn't supported by modern Windows versions.
 Based on the